Ruban-Edward/AI-Virtual-Painter/README.md

 # AI-Virtual-Painter

 Developed an application that allows us to virtually paint in the air using their fingers.
-Developed in python using Opencv ,MediaPipe and Numpy
+Developed in python using Opencv ,MediaPipe and Numpy.

 ## Dependencies  -
 > Please install all the required dependencies.